 - No rabbit showing any signs of disease will be allowed in the show.

 - No rabbit may compete in more than one class.

 - Pet Class: The animal is a mixed breed that does not conform to any one specific written standard.
 If you are unsure of the breed, this is the class.

 - Exhibitors are required to handle their rabbits for judging on Thursday.
 No adult may show a rabbit for a youth.

-- No rabbits may leave the rabbit barn before Monday, September 3rd, 2018 at 1 pm.
+- No rabbits may leave the rabbit barn before Monday.
 Exhibitors are responsible for cleaning their cages at the conclusion of the fair.

 Meat Pens: A meat pen consists of 3 rabbits of the same breed and variety weighing between 4-6 pounds individually and may be not more than 70 days old.
 One meat pen entry per exhibitor.
 Only 4-H exhibitors may sell their meat pen at the Livestock Sale.